opentensor/developer-docs/docs/subnets/subnet-hyperparameters.md

 **Description**:

-This is how long the consensus weights for a subnet remain time-lock encrypted, preventing weight-copying on that time-scale.
+How long, in blocks, the consensus weights for a subnet remain time-lock encrypted, preventing weight-copying.

 See [Commit Reveal](./commit-reveal)